RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

 - Balancing risk management rules with trading agility

 ## Next Steps
-1. Implement authentication middleware to secure the API
-2. Add database integration for persistent storage
+1. Add database integration for persistent storage
 3. Implement real-time updates using WebSockets
 4. Create integration tests for the API endpoints
 5. Add monitoring and logging for production use